havlep/Hololens4Labs/README.md

   5. You will need to copy one key, endpoint in the following section

 #### Configuring the project to use your computer vision resource
+Similiar to the azure respository resource you can either configure the Vision resource in Unity or using the AzureServicesEndpointsConfig.json file.
+(The second approach is recommended for development purposes).

+##### A) Unity configuration
 Inside of your the unity project that you imported do the following:
   1. Inside of the Unity project browser select 'Assets'->'Scenes'->'MainScene'
      * The scene should load and open up inside of the heirarchy window